-Like earlier releases, Android 14 includes behavior changes that may affect your app.
-The following behavior changes apply exclusively to apps that are targeting Android 14 or higher.
+Like previous releases, Android 14 includes behavior changes that might affect your app.
+The following behavior changes apply exclusively to apps that are targeting Android 14 (API level 34) or higher.
 If your app is targeting Android 14 or higher, you should modify your app to support these behaviors properly, where applicable.

 Core functionality